I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

-Photoshop is a wonderful tool for quickly allowing you to adjust things like brightness and color curves for your videos, which also makes effecting your animated GIF easy.
+Photoshop is a wonderful tool for quickly allowing you to adjust things like brightness and color curves for your videos, making affecting your animated GIF easy.

 Photoshop will read videos files easily.
-All you have to do it go to File > Import > Video frames to layers and your video file will open up.
+All you have to do is go to File > Import > Video frames to layers, and your video file will open up.

 You will be able to select the frame range that you want for your GIF, or you can import the entire section.
 Once you hit okay, you should be able to play and scrub through your GIF.
 If you don't see the timeline at the bottom, you can bring it up by going to Window > Timeline.

-Easily Change Image Size and Crop your GIF
+How to Change Image Size and Crop a GIF

 Adjusting the image size and cropping your GIF is really easy.